shead-custom-design/buildcat/docs/user-guide/houdini.rst

     queue = rq.Queue(connection=redis.Redis())
     queue.enqueue("buildcat.hou.render_ifd", filename)

-Now, when you generate .ifd files, render jobs will be automatically created.
+Now when you generate the .ifd files, render jobs will be automatically created.
 Note that this script assumes that you use the $HIP environment variable to anchor the .ifd and temporary storage paths, and that $HIP refers to the same location as BUILDCAT_ROOT.
 It also assumes that you've configured Houdini to